 What is Y-Prize: Problem Mastery?

 Y-Prize Problem Mastery is a competition that allows students to explore the implications of a current social issue and compete with other students across campus.
-Mastering global challenges starts with understanding a problem and its wider context rather than jumping straight into a business plan or an idea for a quick fix.
+Mastering global challenges starts with understanding a problem and its wider context rather than jumping straight into a business plan or quick fix.
 Student teams research a social problem and learn to present issues in a way people can understand, share, and learn from.
 Teams can be comprised of one to five students and it is required that at least one member of the team is a BYU student.

 There is $6,000 in total prize money awarded to winning teams.
 First place receives $3,000, second $2,000, and third $1,000.